tomBeach/LOL2/README.md

   • trackpad -- a dragger that directly controls the position of a secondary item

 (Menu items are for future versions where navigation between instructional lessons will be required.)

-######Item Objects
-This structure stores image file names and positioning information ("initLoc" and "dropLoc", for example, are arrays of x, y, width and height information which identify the starting screen location and image size when a page is loaded, then after user manipulation).
-Items may have their own child items (such as a light with an on/off switch).